Gas Average KM Calculator (km/l)

 6 .
 Remove unneeded weight:

 This stems from a fundamental tenet of physics: the more energy (or fuel, in this example) needed to move a thing, the heavier it is.
-Driving a smaller, lighter automobile can be a good place to start when trying to maximize fuel efficiency, but anybody can gain by lightening the weight of their existing car; attempt to eliminate any heavy things that are not in use.
-For instance, adding a trailer to the rear of a car when it’s not in use on your daily commute causes the car to weigh more than it needs to, which reduces fuel efficiency.
+Driving a smaller, lighter automobile can be a good place to start when trying to maximize fuel efficiency, but anybody can gain by lightening the weight of their existing car; and attempt to eliminate any heavy things that are not in use.
+For instance, adding a trailer to the rear of a vehicle when it’s not in use on your daily commute causes the car to weigh more than it needs to, which reduces fuel efficiency.

 7 .
 Roll up the windows: